Shamosaurus: Description

 Shamosaurus was a medium-sized ankylosaurian.
 In 2010, Gregory S. Paul estimated its body length at 5 metres (16 ft), its weight at 2 tonnes (2.2 short tons).
 In 2012 Holtz gave a higher estimation of 7 meters (23 ft).

-In 2014, Victoria Megan Arbour gave a revised list of distinguishing traits.
+In 2014, Victoria Arbour gave a revised list of distinguishing traits.
 The osteoderms on the skull roof are not very pronounced nor separated as distinctive caputegulae, head tiles.
 The squamosal horns on the rear skull corners are short and slightly rounded.
 The quadratojugal horn on the cheek has its apex in the middle.
 The rear rim of the skull roof has no clear (nuchal) processes.

 Shamosaurus scutatus shares many cranial similarities with Gobisaurus domoculus, including a rounded squamosal, large elliptical orbital fenestrae (oval eye sockets) and oval external nares (nostrils), a deltoid dorsal profile with a narrow rostrum (the snout is tongue-shaped and narrow in top view), quadratojugal protuberances (cheek horns), and caudolaterally directed paroccipital processes (extensions of the rear skull obliquely pointing to behind and sideways).
 But the two taxa may be distinguished by differences in the length of the maxillary tooth row (40% instead of 26,7% of total skull length), an unfused basipterygoid-pterygoid process in Gobisaurus, the presence of an elongate vomerine premaxillary process in Gobisaurus, and the presence of cranial sculpting in Shamosaurus, but not in Gobisaurus.
 The last difference was denied by Arbour who concluded that the degree of sculpting was roughly the same.

 Shamosaurus had a rather flat skull.
 The upper beak was sharp and obliquely appending to the front.
 The beak lacked any teeth.
 The jaw joint was located far behind the level of the eye socket.
 The occipital condyle, and with it the entire head, was obliquely directed to below.
 A secondary palate was present.

 The armour of Shamosaurus contained two cervical halfrings with six segments each, protecting the neck.
 Also keeled osteoderms and flat oval scutes were present.

 Phylogeny

 Tumanova placed Shamosaurus in the Ankylosauridae.
 She also named a Shamosaurinae, a group of basal ankylosaurids.
 In 2014, Arbour recovered an evolutionary tree in which Shamosaurus was the sister species of Gobisaurus.

+Shamosaurus in a cladogram simplified from Zheng et al. (2018):

+In phylogenetic analyses by Xing et al. (2024), Shamosaurus is recovered as a member of Shamosaurinae or as an ankylosaurid, more derived than Gobisaurus.
+Below are two simplified cladograms from that study: